 Smart deposit scheme could benefit landlords and tenants

-Moves to make the process of accessing accomodation more affordable for renters could also benefit landlords, according to tenant referencing provider FCC Paragon.
+Moves to make the process of accessing accommodation more affordable for renters could also benefit landlords, according to tenant referencing provider FCC Paragon.

 The firm says that even without fees to pay, many tenants will find it difficult to afford hefty damage deposits but explains that if they have fewer barriers to moving, this could kickstart the market and encourage landlords to become more active.